lomads/LomadsPlatform/README.md

 ### Assets Folder
-it contains assets of our project i.e. images and styling files.
+It contains assets of the project i.e. images and styling files.

 ### Routes Folder

 This folder consists of all routes of the application.
-It consists of private, protected, and all types of routes.
-Here we can even call our sub-route.

 ### Layouts Folder

-it contains layouts available to the whole project like header, footer, etc. The following layouts are present:
+This folder contains layouts available to the whole project like header, footer, etc.

 ### Components Folder

-This folder is where you store reusable UI components that can be used across multiple pages or other components.
+This folder is where we store reusable UI components that can be used across multiple pages or other components.

 ### Pages Folder